 Let’s take a look at how to coil-split a Seymour Duncan SH-2N Jazz.
 Humbucker pickups are usually wired to use both of their coils at the same time; coil-splitting is when you use a switch to shut off one of the coils to make it sound much like a single-coil pickup.
-Splitting the pickup will give you more tone options, and the modification is completely reversible.
+Splitting the pickup will give you more tone options, and the modification itself is completely reversible.

 This modification can be accomplished using any humbucker pickup that has four colored wires and one bare wire.
 The design is always the same, but the color of the wires is often different between manufacturers or models.